I see it when I look at you.

 So, with that, say it with me friends.

 Welcome to From 3West’s second blog series: 21 Things I’ve Learned at 21.
 In September of last year, that was the title of a blog post, in which I listed out 21 things I’ve learned in my 21 years.
 My goal is always for my writing to be authentic and to write about where I am at.
-So, these post will not be in order of my list.
+So, these posts will not be in order of my list.
 In fact, I am jumping in at #21 on the original list.

 Things will happen in God’s timing, not mine.
 And I’m thankful for that.